 Read review: Helinox Table One

 Camp Chef Sherpa Table

 It's not everything plus the kitchen sink, but the Camp Chef Sherpa Table is our favorite cooking station.
 It's smaller than the largest cook stations we examined, but this table is an organizer's dream.
 The Sherpa's stand-out feature is its colorful, separate storage totes.
 They fit perfectly into the table's interior and allow users to organize, pack, and carry nearly all of their cooking supplies in one system.
 The Sherpa sets up super fast and has a very reasonable base weight.
-It's a perfect table for keeping everything you need in one place, and for cooking up grub for a medium to small-sized camp.
+It's an ideal table for keeping everything you need in one place, and for cooking up grub for a medium to small-sized camp.

 Read review: Camp Chef Sherpa Table

 OutdoorGearLab Review Editor Jason Wanlass, makes Utah his home.
 On any given day, he can be found wandering about in the nearby Rocky Mountains.
 An avid hiker and backpacker, he also spends a lot of time on the road and enjoys finding unique, out of the way, weekend campground spots.
 When on foot, Jason enjoys wandering trails in the Sawtooth Mountains of Idaho, the Tetons of Wyoming, the Sierra Nevada Mountains of California, or the Grand Canyon.
 Cruising up to campsites regularly, either in public campgrounds or BLM land, Jason has more than 20 years of camping experience.
 Having a vast working knowledge of camping gear, he applied it to this review of camping tables and cooking stations.